 A psychological assessment is an integrative process to allow psychologists to see the full picture of a person’s strengths and limitations.
 It can include numerous components such as a structured interview, standardized psychological tests, review of school and/or medical records, and observational data.
 Assessments also include interviewing other people who are close to the client such as teachers and family members.

 As a psychologist, I will determine the necessary tools to use based on the specific questions being asked.
-For example, assessments can be used to determine a person’s diagnosis, learning disorder, or if are cognitive or memory issues.
+For example, assessments can be used to determine a person’s diagnosis, learning disorder, or if there are cognitive or memory issues.
 They can also determine strengths and treatment recommendations regarding how the client may learn and function best.
 A comprehensive evaluation and treatment recommendations will be provided in a psychological report.

 Supervision and Training

 I provide training, supervision, and consultation to those working toward licensure as a therapist or psychologist.
 Supervision is provided through Zoom and can include individual, dyad or group offerings.
 I offer a reduced rate given the slots available.

 - Supervision for Associate Counselors: I am an AZBBHE Approved Clinical Supervisor for Associate Level Counselors.
 I have supervised numerous therapists working toward non-independent licensees who desire to earn hours toward their independent license.

 - I am an iaedp™ approved supervisor for those providers seeking a Certified Eating Disorder Professional (CEDS) designation.